wfailla/un-orchestrator/orchestrator/README_RUN.md

 	$ sudo ./xdpd

-xDPd comes with a command line tool called `xcli`, that can be used to check the  flows installed in the lsis, which are the LSIs deployed, see statistics on flows matched, and so on.
-The xcli can be run by just typing:
+xDPd comes with a command line tool called `xcli`, that can be used to check the  flows installed in the LSIs, which are the LSIs deployed, see statistics on flows matched, and so on.
+The `xcli` can be run by just typing:

     $ xcli